 This National Park is at the middle of many natural beauties in a fertile valley.
 Canyon continues for 14 km along with the Koprucay River.

 Koprulu Canyon National Park is one of Turkey’s natural wonders, offering a wide range of outdoor activities for visitors of all ages and interests.
 The park’s stunning canyons, crystal clear waters, and diverse wildlife make it a must for anyone visiting Antalya province.
 Whether you prefer rafting, hiking, camping or canyoning, Koprulu Canyon National Park is the perfect destination for an unforgettable adventure in nature.

 Koprulu Canyon National Park has a rich flora including red pine, black pine, cedar, fir, oak varieties and wild olives.

-Oluk Bridge on Koprucay River and Bugrum Bridge on Kocadere Stream are wonderfull samples of Roman engineering.
+Oluk Bridge on the Koprucay River and Bugrum Bridge on Kocadere Stream are wonderful samples of Roman engineering.
 The bridges dates back to the 2nd century AD.

 - Rafting on Koprucay River beneath the historic Roman bridges: Koprulu Canyon is a river suitable for rafting, starting at the town of Sutçuler (Sütçüler) of Isparta district, reaching the sea in Antalya.

-- Nature photography: Both sides surrounded with steep and impossible hills, while underground sources feed Kopru River forming one of the most striking natural areas in Turkey.
+- Nature photography: Both sides are surrounded by steep and impossible hills, while underground sources feed the Kopru River forming one of the most striking natural areas in Turkey.